Dosage form: injection, solution

 For a description of adverse reactions associated with use of high doses in non-Hairy Cell Leukemia patients, see WARNINGS.

-The following additional adverse events have been reported since the drug became commercially available.
-These adverse events have been reported primarily in patients who received multiple courses of Cladribine Injection:
+The following additional adverse reactions have been reported since the drug became commercially available.
+These adverse reactions have been reported primarily in patients who received multiple courses of Cladribine injection:

-Hematologic: bone marrow suppression with prolonged pancytopenia, including some reports of aplastic anemia; hemolytic anemia, which was reported in patients with lymphoid malignancies, occurring within the first few weeks following treatment.
+Blood and lymphatic system disorders: Bone marrow suppression with prolonged pancytopenia, including some reports of aplastic anemia; hemolytic anemia (including autoimmune hemolytic anemia), which was reported in patients with lymphoid malignancies, occurring within the first few weeks following treatment.
 Rare cases of myelodysplastic syndrome have been reported.

-Hepatic: reversible, generally mild increases in bilirubin and transaminases.
+Hepatobiliary disorders: Reversible, generally mild increases in bilirubin (uncommon) and transaminases.

-Nervous System: Neurological toxicity; however, severe neurotoxicity has been reported rarely following treatment with standard Cladribine dosing regimens.
+Nervous System disorders: Depressed level of consciousness, neurological toxicity (including peripheral sensory neuropathy, motor neuropathy (paralysis), polyneuropathy, paraparesis); however, severe neurotoxicity has been reported rarely following treatment with standard Cladribine dosing regimens.

-Skin/Subcutaneous: urticaria, hypereosinophilia.
-In isolated cases Stevens-Johnson and toxic epidermal necrolysis have been reported in patients who were receiving or had recently been treated with other medications (e.g., allopurinol or antibiotics) known to cause these syndromes.
+Skin and tissue disorders: Urticaria, hypereosinophilia; Stevens-Johnson.
+In isolated cases toxic epidermal necrolysis has been reported in patients who were receiving or had recently been treated with other medications (e.g., allopurinol or antibiotics) known to cause these syndromes.